What are the standard working hours in Canada?

 Rests and breaks required

-Employees in federally regulated industries must have one day of rest in a week, which is usually a Sunday.
+Employees in federally regulated industries generally receive at least one weekly rest day, often on a Sunday.
 When a holiday occurs, their standard working hours reduce by eight hours a week.

 The Labour Code allows 30 minutes of break per five consecutive working hours in Canada.
-Your employees cannot split, cancel or postpone the break, even if they request it.
+Breaks are typically structured as uninterrupted rest periods, with limited exceptions in certain situations.
 The only situation when an employee can delay this break is when they are working to resolve an unforeseen issue or threat.

 These breaks do not apply to workers like lawyers, engineers, dentists, medical doctors, directors and related professions that are not part of the Labour Code’s work hours provision.